 Pro Tip:

 Keep surveys short and simple by limiting them to 3-5 questions.
 This keeps participants engaged and improves response rates.
-Furthermore, explain how their feedback will help them.
+Additionally, explain how their feedback will help them—for example, leading to better products, personalized recommendations, or an improved experience.
+By doing so, participants feel valued and are more likely to provide honest input.

 12. Follow-Up Sale Emails